laoning2008/asyncmsg/README.md

-# AsyncMsg Library
+# AsyncMsg

-The AsyncMsg library is a C++ library that provides a simple API for asynchronous message passing over TCP sockets.
+The AsyncMsg is a C++ library that provides a simple API for asynchronous message passing over TCP sockets.
 It is built on top of the asio library, and provides a lightweight and efficient way to implement server and client applications that communicate over a network.

-## Installation
+## Integration
-you can use CMake to integrate the asyncmsg library into your project.
+you can use CMake to integrate the asyncmsg into your project.
 Here is an example CMakeLists.txt file that demonstrates how to do this:

 ```cmake
 cmake_minimum_required(VERSION 3.5)